nfinit/ansibench/README.md

 ##### Running LINPACK

-LINPACK requires a single parameter `n` to be passed to it when running with `make run`, this corresponds to the matrix size.
+LINPACK has a single parameter `n` which can be passed to it when running with `make run`, this corresponds to the matrix size.
 Typical matrices used with LINPACK are of order 100x100 or 1000x1000, though any value of `n` can be passed in, within reason.
 LINPACK can also be run without the